opencog/atomspace-dht/README.md

   are deleted and then restored can be placed in proper chronological order.
 CRDT seems like overkill.
-* TODO: Enhancement: listen for new values on specific atoms or atom types
+* TODO: Enhancement: listen for new values on specific atoms or atom types.
 * TODO: Enhancement: listen for atomspace updates.
-* TODO: Enhancement: implement a CRDT type for CountTruthValue
+* TODO: Enhancement: implement a CRDT type for `CountTruthValue`.
 * TODO: Defer fetches until barrier.
 The futures can be created and then queued, until the time that they really need to be resolved.